johandry/terranova-examples/terraform/README.md

 ## Terminate

-As mentioned before, execute `terraform --count 0` to terminate all the created instances.
+As mentioned before, execute `tf --count 0` to terminate all the created instances.
 If for some reason this process fail, you may terminate manually all the resources `make terminate-instances delete-key-pair` or with the following commands:

 ```bash
 aws ec2 terminate-instances --instance-ids $$(aws ec2 describe-instances --query 'Reservations[*].Instances[*].InstanceId' --output text | tr '\n' ' ')